 A PI or trained study staff will serve as study coordinator during data collection periods.

 The study coordinator will connect the traditional (contact-based) monitoring device to a data-collection laptop via a USB cable.
 Data from the traditional device will be stored on the laptop.
-Manual measurements of temperature with a thermometer will be collected by the study coordinator at several time points, at least every 10 minutes.
-This data will be stored on an excel spreadsheet on the laptop.
-Should the device not collect data, the study staff will note it and still record the manual data.
-There are no elements linking this data to a patient.

 The study coordinator will attach the non-invasive doppler sensor to an IV pole at a predetermined distance from the neonate.
 Data collected by the radar will be stored in memory on the device.
 Again, there are no elements linking this data to a patient.

+Manual measurements of temperature with a thermometer will be collected by the study coordinator every 20 minutes for a total of 3 measurements over a 1 hour period.
+If the patient is being monitored continuously via thermistor device, the study coordinator will record the temperature displayed by the device every 5 minutes.
+All vital sign data will be entered into a Redcap data collection form..
+Should the device not collect data, the study staff will note it and still record the manual data.
+There are no elements linking this data to a patient.

 The patient will receive routine monitoring with the traditional device as per standard of care.
 Data from this device will be sent to and stored on the connected laptop.
 Simultaneously, the doppler sensor will record vital signs including heart rate, respiratory rate and temperature.